• Skip to primary navigation

 Let’s be honest… who doesn’t love cookie dough?

-This edible cookie dough recipe has been a go-to for protein desserts in our house.
-It’s quick and easy to make, perfect for splitting with a friend or partner, and if you don’t feel like sharing you don’t have to feel bad about enjoying the entire bowl of cookie dough yourself.
+What I love most about this recipe is how versatile it is.
+It’s quick and easy to make, perfect for splitting with a friend or partner, and if you don’t feel like sharing you don’t have to feel bad about enjoying the entire bowl yourself (I mean… there IS nearly 20 grams of protein per serving after all!).

 Jump to: